clifftbrd/ArchPackages/README.md

 # ArchPackages
-Arch Packages .zshrc .vim for use after clean Arch install with user
+Arch Packages .zshrc .vim dwm dwmblocks-asyn and st files for use after clean Arch install with sudo user Bar shows Date Time Volume (clickable mouse control) Current Outside Weather with Temp and wind range for day Also shows Root directory used space and total space Memory used CPU Idle CPU temp and Current Network IP

 This is my first public repository so not sure yet how to configure this README